BSD-GAN: Branched Generative Adversarial Network for Scale-Disentangled Representation Learning and Image Synthesis: Experimental results

-\paragraph{Coarse-to-fine image synthesis.} We show that the scale disentanglement afforded by BranchGAN facilitates coarse-to-fine image synthesis.
+\paragraph{Coarse-to-fine image synthesis} We show that the scale disentanglement afforded by BSD-GAN facilitates coarse-to-fine image synthesis.
 To this end, we developed a new interactive application; see Figure~\ref{fig:app1} (a).
 A user can select best-matching faces from randomly-generated ones displayed on the right panel.
 At the coarsest scale, the images are mapped from different $\mathbf{z}^0$ values with other sub-vectors set to zero.
 If the user is satisfied with a coarse-level image, then he/she can select it and move on to the next scale.
 Then, the value of $\mathbf{z}_0$ will be fixed and images mapped from different $\mathbf{z}^1$ values will be displayed for selection.
 As a result, the user can progressively improve the appearance of a synthesized face, as shown in Figure~\ref{fig:app1} (b).

-\paragraph{Cross-scale image fusion.} Scale disentanglement facilitates another new application: {\em cross-scale image fusion}, where latent codes representing different scales are joined to create hybrid images.
+\paragraph{Cross-scale image fusion} Scale disentanglement facilitates another new application: {\em cross-scale image fusion}, where latent codes representing different scales are joined to create hybrid images.
 Figures~\ref{fig:teaser} and~\ref{fig:fusion} show some examples of such image fusion, which are synthesized by integrating coarse-scale features of one image with fine-scale features of another.
-Through swapping sub-vectors representing different scales, our approach can achieve coarse-level fusion, such as face swap, as well as fine-level fusion, such as expression and face shape transfer.
+Through swapping sub-vectors representing different scales, our approach can achieve feature exchanges at both coarse-level (e.g. face swap) and fine-level (e.g. expression and face shape transfer).

-\subsection{Improving interactive image editing (iGAN)}
+\paragraph{Improving interactive image editing (iGAN)}

-We show how BranchGAN can improve the performance of iGAN~\cite{zhu2016generative}, an interactive image editing tool.
-In the original paper, DCGAN~\cite{radford2015unsupervised} was adopted.
-We now compare different choices of GANs as replacement for DCGAN, including PGGAN~\cite{karras2017progressive}, InfoGAN~\cite{chen2016infogan}, and BranchGAN.

-In the iGAN framework, a user makes interactive edits (\eg, scribbles, warping) to an existing image.
-The edits may be unprofessional and lead to various artifacts.
-The tool can automatically adjust the output image to keep all user edits as natural as possible.
-We conduct our experiment using a modified iGAN workflow, as shown in Figure~\ref{fig:overview}.
-Specifically, we abandoned ``edit transfer''~\cite{zhu2016generative} to improve performance for images with cluttered backgrounds, as is the case for the $celeba\_hq$ dataset.
-On the other hand, we enriched the available operations in the GUI, as shown in Figure \ref{fig:ui-igan}.
-We also removed the smoothness term from the original optimization objective to ensure more faithfulness to user inputs.
-Aside from these changes, the modified iGAN workflow is the same as the original iGAN implementation~\cite{zhu2016generative} and has the following objective consisting of a color term and an edge term: